 The Manitowoc and Two Rivers area is a little-known gem in Wisconsin.

-Located on the beautiful shoreline of Lake Michigan these not-so-touristy towns give visitors an opportunity to enjoy the lakeshore without the crowds.
+Located on the beautiful shoreline of Lake Michigan these not-so-touristy towns give visitors an opportunity to enjoy the lakeshore without the crowds and is a great week-long or weekend getaway.

 There are plenty of outdoor and indoor activities to entertain you and your family.